Which of these two borrowing options are best for your needs?

-- Your interest rates.
-Personal loan options include both predictable fixed rates and variable rates that fluctuate over the life of your loan.
-HELOCs come with only variable rates: You might start with a low interest rate — and possibly interest-only payments during your draw period — but your rate will fluctuate over your repayment term.
-As will your monthly payments.
-This is because a HELOC’s interest rate is determined by the prime rate plus the margin designated by your bank or lender.
+Lenders usually only have variable rates available for HELOCs.
+You might start with a low interest rate — and possibly interest-only payments during your draw period — but your rate and monthly payment will fluctuate over your loan term.
+This is because a HELOC’s interest rate is determined by the Prime Rate plus the margin designated by your bank or lender.

 Compare personal loan options

 What are the benefits of personal loans and HELOCs?